Resource

 2. Have students map real-world ecosystems.

 Ask one student from each group to present their ecosystem research to the class.
-After presenting, have each group use the World Physical MapMaker Kit, to locate and label at least one location where its ecosystem can be found.
-Once all of the ecosystems are labeled on the Mega Map, ask students to discuss their findings.
+After presenting, open National Geographic MapMaker and ask students to locate and label at least one location where its ecosystem can be found.
+To do this, select the "Sketch" tool, then select a symbol and click on the map where you'd like the symbol to appear.
+Then have students label the symbol using the text tool.
+Once all of the ecosystems are labeled, ask students to discuss their findings.
 Ask: Are there any links between these ecosystems?
 Prompt students to think of links such as hydrologic cycle, currents, organisms, or other connections.
 Then ask: Do the ecosystems share any physical features or significant abiotic factors?
 Prompt students to consider geology, depth, salinity, and water temperature.

 3. Have students look at illustrations of real-world ecosystems.